Toilet Training Tips

 Tip choose a cleaning product that doesn't contain ammonia, the smell of ammonia is similar to pee and will often encourage your pup to pee in that same spot, use a product like "Wee Away".

-My pup is pooping should I make a noise to stop them?
+My pup is pooping indoors should I make a noise to stop them?

 This is a hard one because you don't want to scare your pup into not wanting to poop which will, obviously, make them poorly.
-You also don't want to punish them when pooping so they think that the reason you are angry is because you can see them pooping so they choose to poop in another room or under a table.
+You also don't want to punish them when pooping so they think that the reason you are angry is because you can see them pooping so they choose to poop in another room, under a table or eat it to hide it.

 So to recap.
 Choose a place in the garden thats just for them.
 Keep pup close so you can catch the moment they show you the "Sign".
 If you can't be with your pup every second of the first weeks at home use a crate.
 Put pup in the crate when you are apart and as soon as you return put pup in the garden and wait.
-Take pup outside every 20mins, you can lengthen the wait as they get better at doing it until you only need to take them out once every hour.
+Take pup outside every 20mins to start, you can lengthen the time between toilet visits as they get better at doing it until you only need to take them out once every hour or so.

 Repetition and Consistency is key.
 Remember to reward/praise good behaviour and you will find your pup will learn faster.